 The NTTA conducts specialized inspections for the roadway pavement, overhead sign structures (OSS), and high-mast illumination poles (HMIP).
-TxDOT is responsible for the specialized bridge inspections.
-These inspections are conducted every 2 years for each of the bridges and the reports are filed with the TxDOT Bridge Inventory Inspection and Appraisal Program (BRINSAP).
+TxDOT is responsible for the specialized bridge and tunnel inspections.
+These inspections are conducted every 2 years for each of the bridges and AATT and the reports are filed with the TxDOT Bridge Inventory Inspection and Appraisal Program (BRINSAP).
 TxDOT also performs underwater inspections on bridge columns every 5 years.

 Each year the NTTA contracts with a specialized pavement inspection firm through the MMC to inspect and assess current conditions of both the main lane and frontage road pavement maintained by the NTTA's maintenance staff.
-The 2020 Pavement Management Program Report (Pavement Report) did not identify any significant findings.
-The 10-year capital plan will be included in the final 2020 Pavement Management Report.
+The 2021 Pavement Management Program Report (Pavement Report) did not identify any significant findings.
+The 10-year capital plan will be included in the final 2021 Pavement Management Report.

 NTTA's overhead sign structure (OSS) inspection program requires all cantilever overhead sign supports (COSS), overhead sign bridges (OSB), and "Tee" overhead structures to be inspected on a 5-year cycle.

 Inspections are grouped by roadway each year so that each roadway in the System is inspected every 5 years.
-For FY2020 the PGBT Segments 1-4 and the LLTB were inspected.
-There were no significant findings from the OSS Inspections in 2020.
+For FY2021 the PGBT Segments 6, 7 and 8 and the SRT were inspected.
+There were no significant findings from the OSS Inspections in 2021.
 A continued monitoring program of all structures is recommended in accordance with OSS inspection program schedule.

-NTTA's on-going HMIP inspection program requires each HMIP be inspected once every 5 years.
-The HMIP inspections were performed in 2015 and there were no significant findings.
+NTTA's ongoing HMIP inspection program requires each HMIP be inspected once every 5 years.
+The HMIP along PGBT were inspected in 2021 with no significant findings identified.
 A continued monitoring program of all HMIPs is recommended to ensure the structural performance of the poles.